Board of Trustees

 The Most Reverend Pat Storey

-Pat Storey is Church of Ireland bishop of Meath and Kildare.
+Pat Storey is Church of Ireland Bishop of Meath and Kildare.
 She served a curacy in Ballymena, was Rector of a parish in city centre Derry, and in 2013 was appointed bishop.
 Pat enjoys creative writing, swimming and golden retrievers!
-Her portfolio within the House of Bishops include youth, central communications, and mental health.
+Her portfolio within the House of Bishops includes youth, central communications, and mental health.

 She joined Clergy Support Trust in November 2021.